Sullivan12138/MADLLM/README.md

 - Create a new environment using conda. `conda create -n madllm python=3.8`
 - Activate the environment. `conda activate madllm`
 - Install the required packages. `pip install -r requirements`
 - Download data.
 You can obtain all the benchmarks from [[here](https://drive.google.com/drive/folders/1dYba8m2W0LWfh6btAjdOphi_dWlbd9lB?usp=sharing)].
+Note that SWaT and WADI datasets are not listed here according to the privacy license of these two datasets.
+You can go to this [[website](https://itrust.sutd.edu.sg/itrust-labs_datasets/dataset_info/)] to request these two datasets by filling in the form.
 You can make a dir called `all_datasets`, put the dir into the root path of MADLLM, and download the benchmarks into the dir.

 ## Train and Test